OI-wiki/i18n/docs/search/astar.md

 In this way, we build the graph in reverse order during preprocessing, calculate the shortest path from the node $t$ to all nodes, and then insert the initial state into the priority queue.
 Each time we pop the smallest element in $f(x)=g(x)+h(x)$ , calculate the information of the connected nodes, and push it in the queue as well.
 When we reach the node $t$ for the first $k$th time , we also calculate the short path of $k$ from node $s$ to node $t$ .

-Due to the designed distance function and evaluation function, each state needs to store two parameters: the current node $x$ and the distance traveled $v$ .
+Due to the designed distance function and evaluation function, each state needs to store two parameters: the current node, $x$, and the distance traveled, $v$ .

 We can also optimize a little bit based on the current solution: since only the $k$-th shortest path is required, when we reach the node for the $k+1$-th time or more, we skip this state directly.
 The reason is that since the previous $k$ reaches of this node undoubtedly enabled $k$ paths to be constructed, it is unnecessary to add edges later.